 In some instances, primary evacuation gathering locations may not be accessible due to safety concerns.
-In such events, students and staff will be moved to an on-site assembly area until division and school reunification plans can be activated to safely relocate students.
+In such events, students and staff will be moved to an on-site assembly area until division and school reunification plans can be activated to relocate students safely.